qpalzmxm/2090_test/README.md

 (10. Check Email Logs) is meant to check email logs that is sent automatically, it is not a funcution to send any emails.

-I cannot ensure email and fee worked perfectly. (didn't dobule check time system)
+I cannot ensure email and fee work perfectly. (didn't dobule check time system)